kestra-io/docs/docs/developer-guide/variables/README.md

 ### Flow & Execution

-Flow & Execution variables allow using current context for an execution in order to customize the tasks (example: name file with current date or current execution id, ...).
+Flow & Execution variables allow using current context for an execution to customize the tasks (example: name file with current date or current execution id, ...).

 The following table lists all the default variables available on each execution.
 | Parameter | Description |